Radioactive waste: Geologic disposal

 In January 2013, Cumbria county council rejected UK central government proposals to start work on an underground storage dump for nuclear waste near to the Lake District National Park.
 "For any host community, there will be a substantial community benefits package and worth hundreds of millions of pounds" said Ed Davey, Energy Secretary, but nonetheless, the local elected body voted 7–3 against research continuing, after hearing evidence from independent geologists that "the fractured strata of the county was impossible to entrust with such dangerous material and a hazard lasting millennia."

-Horizontal drillhole disposal describes proposals to drill over one km vertically, and two km horizontally in the earth’s crust, for the purpose of disposing of high-level waste forms such as spent nuclear fuel, Caesium-137, or Strontium-90.
+Horizontal drillhole disposal describes proposals to drill over one km vertically, and two km horizontally in the earth's crust, for the purpose of disposing of high-level waste forms such as spent nuclear fuel, Caesium-137, or Strontium-90.
 After the emplacement and the retrievability period, drillholes would be backfilled and sealed.
 A series of tests of the technology were carried out in November 2018 and then again publicly in January 2019 by a U.S. based private company.
 The test demonstrated the emplacement of a test-canister in a horizontal drillhole and retrieval of the same canister.
-There was no actual high-level waste used in this test.
+There was no actual high-level waste used in the test.

-European Commission Joint Research Centre report of 2021 (see above) concluded:
+The European Commission Joint Research Centre report of 2021 (see above) concluded:

+Ocean floor disposal

+From 1946 through 1993, thirteen countries used ocean disposal or ocean dumping as a method to dispose of nuclear/radioactive waste with an approximation of 200,000 tons sourcing mainly from the medical, research and nuclear industry.